 Students may gain access to funds for tuition through the Adult Basic

 Education Student Assistance Program (ABESAP).
-Contact a TASK instructor for
+Contact the TASK instructor for

 Dates and locations

 The TASK program is offered on the Chilliwack campus.

 The program consists of six modules offered over two semesters (fall and

 winter).
 Students attend classes four days per week.

 ||Safety and Industry Certificates

 ||Personal and Career Portfolio

 Note: Students must participate in all six modules and

 successfully complete a work experience placement in order to receive a UFV